sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 In software development it's the same: if what you're doing is trivial, and if you don't care about the outcomes much, work in any way you want.
 No point in thinking deep about it, do whatever, and you'll get whatever.

 If you happen to care, though, the difference in performance between two alternative systems can be significant.
-In particular, a holistically and intentionally designed system will usually run circles around a system that's a patchwork of practises put together like if their effect added up.
+In particular, a holistically and intentionally designed system will usually run circles around a system that's a patchwork of practises put together like if their effect added up linearly.

 ## Desired properties for our system of work